Henry Harnischfeger: Harnischfeger Corporation

 The Pawling & Harnischfeger business had become known as Harnischfeger Corporation following the death of Alonzo Pawling in 1911.
 By the mid-1920s, the firm had become a large and growing supplier of crawler-mounted shovels and cranes applied to construction and mining operations – all bearing the familiar “P&H” trademark that had become synonymous with exceptional quality and service value established by Pawling & Harnischfeger.
 Over the ensuing decades, P&H-trademark shovels and cranes would grow in size, capacity, and drive and control technology.
 The firm expanded its product line with the onset of the Great Depression, adding welding machinery, diesel engines and prefabricated homes to its P&H line of shovels and cranes.

 Death

 Henry died unexpectedly from heart failure on November 15, 1930, at 75 years old.
-The active management of the Harnischfeger Company then went to his son, Walter Harnischfeger, a pro-nazi patron of Joseph McCarthy.
+The active management of the Harnischfeger Company then went to his son, Walter Harnischfeger, a Nazi sympathizer and patron of Joseph McCarthy.

 The Harnischfeger Mansion, built in 1905, still stands at North 35th St. and West Wisconsin Avenue in Milwaukee.